-Conduct disorder consists of a group of socially unacceptable disruptive and aggressive behaviors.
-These type of behaviors usually begin during childhood or adolescence, though they can appear at any age.
-People with conduct disorder may behave confidently but can act in inappropriate ways without feeling remorse.
-To outside observers, people with conduct disorder appear badly behaved and careless, but the condition is a mental health concern.
+Conduct disorder (CD) consists of socially unacceptable, disruptive, and aggressive emotions and behaviors.
+These behaviors are usually discovered during childhood or adolescence, although they can appear at any age.
+People with conduct disorder may carry themselves with conviction but can act inappropriately without feeling any remorse.
+To outside observers, they appear angry, disobedient, and careless, but the behavior is caused by a mental health condition.

-People with conduct disorder are usually aggressive and refuse to follow the rules.
-They can be difficult to control and act without thinking about moral consequences.
-It is possible that someone with conduct disorder may harm others, and excessive drug or alcohol use is also a common concern.
-The symptoms can be mild, severe or moderate.
+People with conduct disorder are usually aggressive and often refuse to follow the rules.
+They can be difficult to control and act without considering moral consequences.
+It is possible that someone with conduct disorder may harm others — for example, by bullying — and excessive drug or alcohol use is also a common concern.
+The symptoms can be mild, moderate, or severe.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.